 Depending on the target application, the LUTs may need to be copied to some of the following folders on Linux systems:

-This LUT pack consists of 44 LUTs spanning the Native and Rec.709 source color gamuts and various output Gammas in order to provide support across a large spectrum of workflows.
+This LUT pack consists of 86 LUTs spanning the Native, WIDE (GoPro Labs firmware) and Rec.709 source color gamuts and various output Gammas in order to provide support across a large spectrum of workflows.
+The LUT Pack includes Lookup Tables supporting Protune Flat and the newly developed GP-Log for HERO12 Black cameras.

 GoPro Protune footage is always encoded using Data levels (0 – 255).
 Where applicable, ensure Full Data levels are explicitly set in the clip attributes.